LJMartinez07/LJMartinez07/README.md

 - 🔭 I’m currently on a secret project.
   - Mostly focused React, React Native & NodeJS, gRPC.
-- 💬 Ask me about: Software Architecture, Data Structures, Design Patterns, and whatever you're building.
+- 💬 Ask me about: Software Architecture, Data Structures, Design Patterns, and what is my favorite programing language.

 #### How to reach me: